Old Main

 Follow us on your favorite social media channels:

-The North Central Master of Athletic Training program outcomes, including our BOC exam pass rate, and employment, graduation, and retention rates, can be found by clicking HERE.
+The Master of Athletic Training program BOC outcomes, including our exam pass rates, and employment, graduation, and retention rates, can be found by clicking HERE.

 Goal 1: To prepare students for fulfilling professional lives through athletic training by integrating personal and professional development throughout the program.